plainblack/ving/ving/docs/subsystems/ui.md

 Props:
 - **title** - Display a title in the header.
 - **info** - Give the header a little subtext.
-- **look** - Override the PanelZone class, which defaults to `surface-card border-1 surface-border border-round`.
+- **look** - Override the PanelZone class, which defaults to `surface-card border border-surface rounded`.
 - **margin** - Override the PanelZone margin class which defaults to `mb-4`.
 - **padding** - Override the PanelZone margin class which defaults to `p-4 pt-3`.